-The Vasa Museum is home to the beautifully restored 17th century Vasa warship, one of Sweden’s most lavish naval vessels ever constructed.
+The Vasa Museum in Djurgården is home to the beautifully restored 17th century Vasa warship, one of Sweden’s most lavish naval vessels ever constructed.
 Despite sinking on its maiden voyage in 1628, the ship is famous throughout the country and the exhibition is now the most visited museum in the whole of Scandinavia.

-The Vasa was salvaged in 1961 and has been displayed in its very own custom built museum since 1990.
-Despite being commissioned by King Gustavus Adolphus, the monarch’s fervent involvement and desire to own the world’s greatest ship ultimately proved its downfall.
-Visitors can now view six levels of the restored ship, gaining an insight into the conditions Swedish sailors would have worked in and the design features that went into the vessel.
+A top attraction in the cityThe Vasa was salvaged in 1961 and has been displayed in its very own custom-built museum since 1990.
+Despite being commissioned by King Gustavus Adolphus, the monarch’s eager involvement and desire to own the world’s greatest ship ultimately proved its downfall.
+Visitors can now view six levels of the restored ship, gaining an insight into the conditions Swedish sailors would have worked in and the design features that went into making the vessel.